weareinteractive/ansible-hosts/README.md

 ## Variables

+Here is a list of all the default variables for this role, which are also available in `defaults/main.yml`.

 ```
 # hosts:
 #   - { ip: '127.0.0.1', domain: 'foobar.com' }

-# array of ip and domain names to add to /etc/hosts
+# list of /etc/hosts entries
 hosts: []
 ```